knative/docs/docs/serving/encryption/system-internal-tls.md

 !!! warning
     A quick note on trust, Knative will automatically trust the CA that signed the Certificates, if the cert-manager issuer allows putting the CA directly in the field `ca.crt` of the certificates `Secret`.
-Regardless of that, Cluster admins **should always** provide a trust-bundle, as described in [Install and configure net-certmanager](./install-and-configure-net-certmanager.md#managing-trust-and-rotation-without-downtime).
+Regardless of that, Cluster admins **should always** provide a trust-bundle, as described in  [Configuring Knative cert-manager integration](./configure-certmanager-integration.md#managing-trust-and-rotation-without-downtime).
     This is also strongly recommended in the [cert-manager documentation](https://cert-manager.io/docs/trust/trust-manager/#cert-manager-integration-intentionally-copying-ca-certificates) to avoid issues with rotation.